ORANGE COUNTY VEHICLE THEFT

 Second: ATAC will continue to work with the media and the community to produce public awareness messages about the vehicle theft problem, and to provide tips to help prevent thefts.

-And Third: It’s the reason we are gathered today –
+the reason we are gathered today –

 ATAC will continue to recognize those officers in Orange